genieva/genieva.github.io/index.md

 ### Sasona
-Sasona is a cute little co-op located in South Austin.
-The old website hadn't been updated in ages, and was difficult to navigate.
-I wanted to make the new site more user-friendly.
+Sasona is a housing co-op located in South Austin.
+The previous website, built in the early 2000s, was difficult to navigate and not responsive.
+I wanted to make the new site more user and mobile friendly.
 I think everyone is happier with the new site at <a href="https://sasona.org" target="_blank">Sasona.org</a>

 ### Intel Joule Hackathon November 2016